 “How does the Unlimited commissions programme create such a supporting platform?”
 I wondered.

-After three exciting days at the Unlimited Symposium at the Unicorn Theatre the Unlimited commissions programming team organized ‘Pitch & Mix’ on the first day of the Unlimited Festival at Southbank Centre.
+After 3 exciting days at the Unlimited Symposium at the Unicorn Theatre the Unlimited commissions programming team organized ‘Pitch & Mix’ on the first day of the Unlimited festival at Southbank Centre.
 ‘Pitch & Mix’ included four pitching sessions and four breakout conversations at which UK based and international attendees further networked, raised questions and discussed their interests in small groups.

 I appreciated the programme structure of ‘Pitch & Mix’ because it addressed disability, access and arts as an integrated concept and practice for delivering and programming art.
 ‘Pitch & Mix’ provided an opportunity for emerging artists to talk about their concepts and project directions, and to discuss the stages of creative productions that they are going through.
 ‘Pitch & Mix’ was a public platform for disabled artists and industry collaborators to meet and to learn about innovative approaches, which have been implemented to make arts accessible to a wide range of audiences.
 During the festival, it was great to see how “access” was built in as a part of the creative production in many disabled artists’ work commissioned by Unlimited.